Re-calibrated against the latest models, every quarter

 Candidate response

 Looks solid overall.
-Two concerns: (1) `user_id` comes from query params — that's an auth bypass, should come from the session/JWT.
+Two concerns: (1) `user_id` comes from query params, which is an auth bypass; it should come from the session/JWT.
 (2) The favorites fetch is going to N+1 at scale, a JOIN would fix it.
-Otherwise good — happy to walk through alternatives if helpful.
+Otherwise good.
+Happy to walk through alternatives if helpful.

 Style match